undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 What to do

-Walk the streets of Lecce's baroque centre without a map: the Basilica di Santa Croce and the adjacent Palazzo dei Celestini are the set-piece; the Cathedral and seminary complex on Piazza del Duomo are quieter and equally remarkable.
+Walk Lecce's baroque centre without a map.
+The Basilica di Santa Croce and the adjacent Palazzo dei Celestini are the set-piece; the Cathedral and seminary complex on Piazza del Duomo are quieter and equally remarkable.
 The Roman amphitheatre on Piazza Sant'Oronzo is free to approach.

-Drive or take the FSE train to Zollino or Maglie and spend a day looping the Grecìa Salentina by bicycle or on foot: Corigliano d'Otranto for its Renaissance castle, Calimera for its small museum of Griko language and culture (to verify hours), Melpignano — the village of fewer than 2,500 people that hosts 120,000 people at the Notte della Taranta finale in August.
+Then go inland.
+Take the FSE train, or drive, to Zollino or Maglie and spend a day looping the Grecìa Salentina by bicycle or on foot: Corigliano d'Otranto for its Renaissance castle; Calimera for its small museum of Griko language and culture (to verify hours); Melpignano, the village of fewer than 2,500 people that hosts 120,000 at the Notte della Taranta finale in August.

-Take the FSE to Otranto: the Cathedral's twelfth-century floor mosaic is one of the strangest and most underrated artworks in Italy.
+Take the FSE to Otranto, where the Cathedral's twelfth-century floor mosaic is one of the strangest and most underrated artworks in Italy.
 Visit Specchia for the hypogeal oil mills.
-Walk the coastal path north of Torre Sant'Andrea in May or June, when it is almost empty.
+And walk the coastal path north of Torre Sant'Andrea in May or June, when it is almost empty.

 ---